LeweyM/LeweyM.github.io/personal-site/content/posts/Regex-Processor.md

 type Transition struct {
    // to: a pointer to the next state
    to *State
-   // predicate: a function to determine if the runner should move to the next state predicate func(input rune) bool
+   // predicate: a function to determine if we should move to the next state predicate func(input rune) bool
 }
 ```